spectrocloud/librarium/content/docs/02.5-architecture/01-architecture-overview.md

 ## Product Security

-At Spectro Cloud, we recognize the importance of robust security measures in today's rapidly evolving digital landscape.
-As the provider of our cutting-edge SaaS and self-hosted product, Palette, our commitment to safeguarding our customers' data and ensuring the integrity of our services is paramount.
-Learn more about what we do in terms of security in our Security section.
+At Spectro Cloud, we recognize how important robust security measures are in today's rapidly evolving digital landscape, and we enforce these measures in our cutting-edge SaaS and self-hosted Palette product.
+We are committed to safeguarding your data, and ensuring the integrity of our services is paramount.
+Learn more about Palette security by reviewing [Security](/security).

 To learn more, refer to [Palette Security](/security).